MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/getting-phone-numbers-for-your-users.md

 2. Vá para o **Centro de administração do Microsoft equipes** > **portal herdada**.

-3. No painel de navegação esquerdo, vá para **voz** > **números de telefone**.
+3. In the left navigation, go to **Voice** > **Phone numbers**.
 The phone numbers you have for your organization are listed under **Number**.

     > [!NOTE]
     > [!OBSERVAçãO] Você pode ver números de telefone específicos e o tipo de número nas colunas **Atribuído** e **Tipo de número**.

 ## <a name="what-else-do-you-need-to-know-about-users-phone-numbers"></a>O que mais preciso saber sobre os números de telefone dos usuários?

-- Para adquirir a números de telefone, você deve usar a página **Adicionar novo usuário números** consulte, pesquisar e reservar esses números.
-Você pode procurar por País/Região, Estado/Região e Cidade e inserir os números de telefone que precisará para seus usuários.
+- To acquire phone numbers, you must use the **Add new user numbers** page to see, search, and reserve those numbers.
+You can search by Country/Region, State/Region and City and then enter the number of phone numbers you will need for your users

-- Depois de obter seus números de telefone, você precisará atribuir um número a cada um dos seus usuários.
-Consulte [atribuir, alterar ou remover um número de telefone para um usuário](assign-change-or-remove-a-phone-number-for-a-user.md).
+- After you get your phone numbers, you will need to assign a number to each of your users.
+See [Assign, change, or remove a phone number for a user](assign-change-or-remove-a-phone-number-for-a-user.md).

 - Você pode usar a página de **números de telefone** para ver a lista de números de telefone disponíveis na coluna **número** , consulte se o número de telefone foi atribuído na coluna **atribuído** e ver o local para o número de telefone no número local ** **coluna.